B--B/Radio_105_Unofficial/Readme.md

 2. 105 TV: a simple fragment that stream 105 Tv channel from [Mediaset Play](https://www.mediasetplay.mediaset.it/) <img src="images/Screenshot_3.png" align="right" height="75" >
     * Automatically enable fullscreen when in landscape mode
     * Screen does not turns off when the user is in this section
+    * PiP mode is supported for devices running at least android Oreo

 3. Podcast: the [105.net](https://105.net) programs section <img src="images/Screenshot_4.png" align="right" height="75" >
     * All ad and banners completely removed